iamcest/hemodinamia/README.md

-# Angio Is an  Information System   For  for Cardiology / Cath Lab complemented with data Dictionary and Data Sets, Visualizations and Report generation, Loinc Searching

-## Based on Data Standards and  Controlled Vocabularies.
+# Angio: An Information System For  Cardiology Based On Standard Definitions and Controlled Vocabularies.
 Work in progress

 ### Warning